o1001100/dotphiles/README.md

 # dotphiles
-just a repo to manage my dotfiles with an overcomplicated install script dirty contents !do not use!
+just a repo to manage my dotfiles with an overcomplicated install script dirty contents do not use!